Featured Image - Chocolate Peanut Butter Bars

 These energy bars are filled with all kinds of natural goodness.
 Old-fashioned rolled oats.
 Three kinds of nuts.
 Wheat germ.
 Dried fruit (cranberries, blueberries or cherries).
 Chocolate.
 Sunflower seeds.
 And creamy peanut butter and honey to hold it all together.

-More Snacks to Try
+More Snacks to Make

-Shopping List for Chocolate Peanut Butter Bars
+Ingredients for Chocolate Peanut Butter Bars

-(See full recipe at the bottom of this recipe.)
+(See the full recipe at the bottom of this post.)

 • old-fashioned rolled oats